phorton1/Arduino-teensyExpression/design/readme.md

 ## Note on Pedals and Display Areas

 The handling of the expression pedals is *system-modal*.
-That is to say, the behvior of the pedals is not really bound to a given rig and the pedals **continue to work** when you go to the configurationSystem and return to a given rig (anywhere in the program).
+That is to say, the behavior of the pedals is not really bound to any given rig and the pedals **continue to work** when you go to the configurationSystem and return to a given rig (anywhere in the program).